 "In accordance with the least burdensome provisions of the Act, FDA will rely upon well-designed bench and/or animal testing rather than requiring clinical studies for new devices unless there is a specific justification for asking for clinical information to support a determination of substantial equivalence.
 While, in general, clinical studies will not be needed for most menstrual tampons and pads, FDA may recommend that you collect clinical data for menstrual tampons (including applicators, if present) or pads (...)
 FDA will always consider alternatives to clinical testing when the proposed alternatives are supported by an adequate scientific rationale."

-After reaching out to all the feminine hygiene companies I could find, I was so pleasantly surprised to find a plethora of wonderful cruelty-free options!
-The companies listed below all confirmed that no animal testing is involved at any point during the production, and they don’t deal with suppliers who test on animals.
+After reaching out to all the tampon, pad, and menstrual health companies I could find, I was so pleasantly surprised to find a plethora of wonderful cruelty-free options!
+The companies listed below all confirmed that no animal testing is involved at any point during the production, and they don't deal with suppliers who test on animals.

 If you don't want to support companies like Procter & Gamble or Unilever, these alternatives are better for you, the planet and the animals!
 In this guide, you'll find: